valu-digital/npm-packages/packages/focus-trap/README.md

     onAfterEnable?(trap: FocusTrap): void;

     /**
-     * Executed after the trap has been disabled
+     * Executed after the trap has been disabled.
+By default the focus trap
+     * restores focus to the element that had the focus before trap activation.
+     * This hook can used to focus some other element manually.
      */
     onAfterDisable?(trap: FocusTrap): void;
 }